Research

 Introduction: Chinese acupuncture therapy has been practiced for more than 3000 years.
 According to neuroimaging studies, electroacupuncture has been demonstrated to be effective via control of the frequency parameter of stimulation, based on the theory of frequency modulation of brain function.

-Conclusion: The results showed associations between acustimulation and improved perceptual sensitivity with sustained improvements following AE, but not LE stimulation.
-Improvements in commission errors in the AE group were related to the motor inhibition IC.
-The activational effects of acustimulation apparently attenuated the acrosstask habituation that characterized the control group.
+Conclusion: The results showed associations between acustimulation and improved perceptual sensitivity, with sustained improvements following AE but not LE stimulation.
+Improvements in commission errors in the AE group were related to motor inhibition IC.
+The activational effects of acustimulation apparently attenuated the across-task habituation that characterized the control group.

-The comparison of clustering methods of EEG independent components in healthy subjects and patients with post concussion syndrome after traumatic brain injury
+A comparison of clustering methods for EEG independent components in healthy subjects and patients with post-concussion syndrome after traumatic brain injury

 Books